emmercm/www/src/blog/_amortize-your-learning.md.md

 _But it's been so long that you lost all of your hard-earned context._

 Don't you wish that past you had left bread crumbs for future you?
+Your archaeology will likely take less time your second time, but it will still be costly.
+Spending even ten minutes to have written some documentation could have saved you days of work.

 ## Audience two: your organization

 ## Audience three: the public
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3ODMxNTQwNiwtMTEyOTExODM0OCwtNz
+eyJoaXN0b3J5IjpbLTY0NTMyNjQwOSwtMTEyOTExODM0OCwtNz
 A3NzA2MjM2LDM0OTcwNDQyMCwtMTUyNjk1Nzk3NF19
 -->